Nordstrom early Black Friday deals 2021: apparel, home goods, beauty products | CNN Underscored

 Smeg’s retro aesthetics are a staple in cool-kid kitchens, and this two-slicer will brown your morning toast in serious style.

-All-Clad HA1 2.5-Quart Saucepan with Lid ($54.99, originally $70; nordstrom.com)
+All-Clad HA1 2.5-Quart Saucepan With Lid ($54.99, originally $70; nordstrom.com)

-This almost-perfectly-rated saucepan will make your stews and pasta sauces simmer beautifully — and the glass lid lets you keep an eye on progress, too.
+This almost perfectly rated saucepan will make your stews and pasta sauces simmer beautifully — and the glass lid lets you keep an eye on progress too.

 Balsam Hill Artificial LED Light Vermont White Spruce Narrow Tree (starting at $499.99, originally starting at $699.99; nordstrom.com)

-Based on a white spruce tree, this tree is perfect for smaller rooms or tighter spaces thanks to its narrow but still lush shape.
+Based on a white spruce tree, this tree is perfect for smaller rooms or tighter spaces, thanks to its narrow but still lush shape.

 Men’s styles

-Zella Men’s Performance Long Sleeve T-Shirt ($19.43, originally $29; nordstrom.com)
+Zella Men’s Performance Long-Sleeve T-Shirt ($19.43, originally $29; nordstrom.com)

 Perfect for everything from the morning run to acting as a base layer, this customer-favorite Zella T-shirt is moisture-wicking and breathable.